 The City of Paducah, Kentucky is requesting sealed proposals for the purchase and transfer of surplus real property.
-There are 30 pieces of property available in several neighborhoods.
 Scroll down for more information about each property.
 Also, look for the blue and orange sign (pictured) in the yard.

 Proposals must include at a minimum the following information: